 Say to the Israelites, “You must observe my Sabbaths.
 This will be a sign between me and you for the generations to come, so you may know that I am the LORD, who makes you holy.”
 Exodus 31:13

 When the Israelites were slaves, they worked seven days a week.
 Now God was insisting they rest one day a week.
-It was suppose to be a blessing.
+It was supposed to be a blessing.
 Yet it became a burden.
-By Jesus’ day the Pharisees had turned keeping the Sabbath into a complicated procedure with a huge number of restrictions; and when Jesus refused to abide by their Sabbath laws they wanted to kill him!
+By Jesus’ day, the Pharisees had turned keeping the Sabbath into a complicated procedure with a huge number of restrictions, and when Jesus refused to abide by their Sabbath laws they wanted to kill him!
 (Matthew 12:10-14).

-Even in our day I know people who have also missed the point and discuss whether irrigating a field on the Sabbath is work (the irrigator is on a timer so no one actually works).
-How have we managed to turn something that was supposed to be a blessing us into nit picking and burdensome law keeping?
+Even in our day, I know people who have also missed the point and discuss whether irrigating a field on Sundays is work (the irrigator is on a timer so no one turns it on).
+How have we managed to turn something that was supposed to be a blessing, into nitpicking and burdensome law-keeping?

-There are many reasons: we struggle to accept free gifts; we feel the need to repay God; we sense we should work to be acceptable to God; pointing to something tangible we have done for God makes us feel better; and sometimes we don’t know how to rest.
+There are reasons.
+Some struggle to accept free gifts.
+Others feel the need to repay God.
+Many feel the need to work to be acceptable to God and being able to point to something tangible makes them feel better.
+For some of us, we simply don’t know how to rest.

-However in God’s eyes none of these reasons are valid.
+In God’s eyes, none of these reasons are valid.
 The Sabbath was to be a sign that God’s people trusted him to meet their needs.
-They could rest because they were not relying on the work of their hands but on God who promised to meet all their needs.
+They could rest because they weren’t relying on the work of their hands but on God who promised to meet all their needs.

-Furthermore it is the Lord who makes his people holy.
-We are not made holy by keeping the Sabbath or any other law.
+Furthermore, it’s the Lord who makes his people holy.
+We aren’t made holy by keeping the Sabbath or any other law.
 We are made holy by trusting what God has done for us through Christ.